 - weave it into a faux wreath and hang it on your front door

-This garland is such a simple and inexpensive way to wrap your home in a farmhouse Valentines Day.
+These DIY farmhouse Valentine decorations are such simple and inexpensive ways to wrap your home with adoring decor.
 Both of these DIY projects today were created with you in mind in the hope that they will help you spread love to others.
 I hope you choose to embrace this season of love and be inspired to create along the way.